Drago-03/GroqTales/DEPLOYMENT.md

 - `MONAD_RPC_URL`: Monad RPC URL (defaults to `https://rpc.testnet.monad.xyz/json-rpc`)
 - `MINTER_PRIVATE_KEY`: Private key for NFT minting (ensure this is securely stored)

-## FastAPI Integration

-The Python FastAPI component (`main.py`) needs to be deployed separately from the Next.js frontend:

-1. Deploy the FastAPI service to a platform that supports Python (e.g., Heroku, AWS, or DigitalOcean)
-2. Update the `rewrites` section in `vercel.json` with the actual URL of your FastAPI service
-3. Set the `NEXT_PUBLIC_API_URL` environment variable to the URL of your FastAPI service

 ## Database Setup

 Before your first deployment, ensure your MongoDB database is properly initialized: